Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Preliminaries

 \section{Preliminaries}

-In this work, we aim to train a DNN as a real-time navigation controller for a circular robot with various dimensional configurations.
-Specifically, given the robot radius and velocity bounds, the DNN controller can drive the robot to its goal without colliding with obstacles.
+In this work, we aim to train a DNN as a real-time navigation controller for a mobile robot and its dimension-varied versions.
+Specifically, given the dimension-varied robot, the DNN controller can drive the robot to its goal safely without retraining.
+The abbreviations of terms frequently used in this paper are listed in Table \ref{abbreviations}.